glimpse-editor/glimpse-editor.github.io/content/about.md

 Our [Open Collective](https://opencollective.com/glimpse) backers also get regular updates about the project.

-Our Matrix and Discord channels are primarily intended for existing and prospective contributors.
+Our Discord server is primarily intended for existing and prospective contributors.
 If you only want to keep up with project news, we encourage you to follow our social media accounts and RSS feed instead.

 [Return to top](#contents)